Provenance: Petrology

 In the geologic use of the term, provenance instead refers to the origin or source area of particles within a rock, most commonly in sedimentary rocks.
 It does not refer to the circumstances of the collection of the rock.
 The provenance of sandstone, in particular, can be evaluated by determining the proportion of quartz, feldspar, and lithic fragments (see diagram).

 Seed provenance

-Seed provenance refers to the specified area in which plants that produced seed are located or were derived.
+Seed provenance refers to the geographic location of a parent plant, from which seeds were collected.
+In the context of ecological restoration, seed provenancing refers to a seed-sourcing strategy that focuses on the geographic location of seed sources, as each provenance can describe the genetic material from that location.
 Local provenancing is a position maintained by ecologists that suggests that only seeds of local provenance should be planted in a particular area.
 However, this view depends on the adaptationist program – a view that populations are universally locally adapted.
 It is maintained that local seed is best adapted to local conditions, and that outbreeding depression will be avoided.
 Evolutionary biologists suggest that strict adherence to provenance collecting is not a wise decision because: